LottieFiles/lottie-docs/docs/aep.md

 #### Asset Layer

-They have a non-zero Source ID in `ldta`.
+(Also known as AVLayer in AE) They have a non-zero Source ID in `ldta`.

 Image layers and similar will point to an appropriate asset.

-Several layer types point to a solid asset:
+Several layer types point to a solid asset, you need to check the layer attributes to distinguish between them:

 * Solid layers
 * Null layers
 * Adjustment layers